Co-op Guidelines & Policies

-Before registering for REACH, please prayerfully consider the commitment that you are making.
-The focus of the co-op is to be a blessing to the homeschooling families in our group, and it takes the faithful commitment of every member to make it possible.
-Please read all of the Membership Guidelines & Policies before requesting membership.
+Before registering for REACH Christian Co-op, please prayerfully consider the commitment that you are making.
+The focus of the co-op is to be a blessing to the homeschooling families in our group, and it takes the faithful commitment of every participant to make it possible.
+Please read all of the Co-op Guidelines before submitting your application.
 We do realize that it is lengthy, but you need to be aware of all the guidelines in order for the co-op to function smoothly.

-Membership demonstrates a willing heart to serve the group.
-All members are required to participate in co-op in a responsible manner.
-The success of our group depends on the cooperation and participation of our members.
+Joining REACH demonstrates a willing heart to serve the group in a responsible manner.
+The success of our group depends on the cooperation and participation of everyone involved.
 Our mission is Reaching, Encouraging, and Adorning Christian Homeschoolers.
 It takes all of us to make REACH run well.

-*Being a member at REACH is both a privilege and a responsibility.
-Each one of us was given special gifts and talents.
-Being a member of REACH allows us to share those gifts and talents with other families.
+*Participation in REACH is both a privilege and a responsibility.
+Each of us have been given special gifts and talents.
+Being part of REACH allows us to share those gifts and talents with other families.

 -